WiiLink24/web/src/content/guide/dolphin.md

 </br>

 ### Setting your region in AnyGlobe Changer
-<l class="notice warn smallwidth">This is needed to use the Everybody Votes Channel.</l>
+<l class="notice generic smallwidth">This allows you to set your country if the WiiConnect24 settings say that it's not supported.</l>
 1. In Dolphin, head to `File` > `Open`, and navigate to the folder where you ran the patcher.
 2. Navigate to `apps` > `AnyGlobe Changer`, and open `boot.dol`.
 3. Read the disclaimer, and press `1` to continue.